 These ants have a distinct minor and major worker caste.
-The minor workers which make up the bulk of the colony are black with varying degrees of brown markings and about 5 - 7 mm in length.
-The major workers are 7 - 9 mm long and are easily distinguishable by their larger head which is a distinct red / orange color.
+The minor workers which make up the bulk of the colony are black with varying degrees of copper/brown markings and about 5 - 7 mm in length.
+The major workers are 7 - 9 mm long and are easily distinguishable by their larger heads.
 They have no sting and although they are capable of giving a bite it is not very painful.

-They forage both over the ground and up in the trees often traveling long distances to food sources.
-They are particularly fond of sugary excretions - hence their common name of 'sugar ants'.
-Where these sources of food such as aphis are far from the colony, they will make temporary camp sites with a few hundred workers near the source, enabling them to call on reserves quickly if the food supply is threatened.
+They forage both over the ground and up in the trees often travelling long distances to food sources.
+They are particularly fond of sugary excretions, hence their common name of 'sugar ants'.
+Where these sources of food such as aphis are far from the colony, they will make temporary campsites with a few hundred workers near the source, enabling them to call on reserves quickly if the food supply is threatened.
 They also feed on a wide variety of other foods including dead insects and will strip the meat from dead animals such as lizards and even dead birds.
-Large colonies will work very quickly on a carcass and can leave a perfect clean skeleton overnight.
+Large colonies will work very quickly on a carcass and can leave a perfectly clean skeleton overnight.

-The queens are distinctly larger than the worker caste at around 12 - 14 mm and can vary in color, not only between different nests but also within the same nest.
-Some queens have distinct red heads and abdomens while others seem to be nearly all black in coloration.
+The queens are distinctly larger than the worker caste at around 12 - 14 mm and can vary in colour, not only between different nests but also within the same nest.
+Some queens have distinct red heads and abdomens while others seem to be nearly all black in colouration.

 This species is polygynous and as the colonies increase in size, they will allow newly mated queens to enter the nest.
 Once the new queens have been fully accepted, they will frequently move around at night between the different nest sites.

 Some other species however do seem to be able to co-exist within their territory.
-Species which are strictly day active and do not forage at night such as Polyrhachis do not conflict with them and other species that have very small active workers such as Tapinoma also seem to be able to survive near their colonies.
-These are small, very fast moving and utilize the waste from the Camponotus as a food source.
+Species that are strictly day active and do not forage at night such as Polyrhachis do not conflict with them and other species that have very small active workers such as Tapinoma also seem to be able to survive near their colonies.
+These are small, very fast-moving, and utilize the waste from the Camponotus as a food source.

 An ideal temperature to keep this species would be between 25–28 degrees Centigrade.
 They are however quite tolerant of lower temperatures and in their natural habitat in the winter months the night temperatures frequently fall to around 10-15 degrees C. Several hobbyists have successfully kept them at normal room temperature without any additional heating, although in this environment a form of spot heating near the nest will help ensure rapid brood development.

 To observe their night time activity a red/orange night light can be suspended above the nest.
-This allows you to observe the ants going about their nocturnal tasks without having to disturbing them.
+This allows you to observe the ants going about their nocturnal tasks without disturbing them.

-In large colonies in the wild this drumming can create a feeding/attack frenzy with hundreds of workers immediately coming to the area to see what the problem is.
-In captivity the addition of a few dry leaves or small pieces of crumpled newspaper to their foraging area will allow them to exhibit this behavior.
+In large colonies in the wild, this drumming can create a feeding/attack frenzy with hundreds of workers immediately coming to the area to see what the problem is.
+In captivity, the addition of a few dry leaves or small pieces of crumpled newspaper to their foraging area will allow them to exhibit this behaviour.

-Summary: We highly recommend this species as the ideal first species for those just starting to keep tropical ants.
+Summary: We recommend this species as an ideal first species for those just starting to keep tropical ants.
 They are one of the easiest exotic species to start with and are very easy to keep in captivity.
-They are active throughout the year and do not have a sting, making them suitable for younger hobbyists.
+They are active throughout the year and do not have a sting.